leonawicz/tabr/cran-comments.md

 ## This is an update release.

-* Two functions deprecated and replaced with new functions.
+* Previously suggested by CRAN maintainter that functions that create MIDI files via LilyPond should be turned off with `\dontrun{}` because they take too long to execute.
+These are now turned off.
-* Other minor function updates.
+* Other minor bug fixes.
-* Related updates to documentation and unit tests.

 ## Downstream dependencies